Bachelor of Data Science (Honours)

 Course overview

-Explore the entire lifecycle of data to develop a deep understanding of how information is used to generate insights that inform strategic business decisions.
-During the Bachelor of Data Science (Honours), you will have the opportunity to undertake a professional placement or work in teams with an industry partner to tackle authentic business challenges using real-world data sets.
+Explore the entire lifecycle of data and develop a deep understanding of how information is transformed into insights that drive strategic business decisions.
+During the Bachelor of Data Science (Honours), you will have the opportunity to complete a professional placement or work in teams with an industry partner to solve authentic business challenges using real-world data sets.
 Hone your skills through focused studies in your area of interest and complete a research project in your final year.

 Want to hone your analytical skills for a rewarding career in data science?

 The Bachelor of Data Science (Honours) gives you ample opportunity to sharpen your skill set under the guidance and direction of our supportive teaching staff.
-You’ll explore fundamental concepts across maths, stats and programming at the beginning of the course, before diving into more advanced topics in data wrangling, capture and mining; machine learning; deep learning and AI.
+You’ll explore fundamental concepts across maths, stats and programming at the beginning of the course, before diving into more advanced topics in data management; data modelling and design; data wrangling, capture and mining; software development; machine learning; deep learning and AI.
 You can focus your studies towards your area of interest by undertaking minor studies in a topic of your choosing.
-In your final year, culminate your knowledge through the completion of an honours research project.
+In your final year, consolidate your knowledge through the completion of an honours research project.

 Indicative student workload